lokmanTech/terms/README.md

 ## Acceptance of Terms

-Welcome to https://lokmanhakim.tech ("I", "we", "us", or "our").
+Welcome to my https://lokmantech.github.io ("I", "we", "us", or "our").
 By accessing and using this website, you agree to comply with and be bound by these Terms of Use.
 If you do not agree to these terms, please refrain from using my website.

 ## Use of Content